-To summarize, our major findings from the first third of the AGN STORM 2 campaign of Mrk 817 (November 2020-March 2021) are as follows:
+To summarize, our major findings from the first third of the AGN STORM 2 campaign of Mrk 817 (2020 November-2021 March) are as follows:

-- Compared to archival observations from 2019, the soft X-ray flux dropped by a factor of ~ 10.
-This variability suggests the presence of a partially covering, ionized obscurer. - The UV continuum did not drop relative to archival observations, but the HST spectra revealed new blueshifted absorption lines. - Analysis of the narrow N V doublet and the broad O VI doublet reveal that the broad and narrow absorbers cover only the continuum emission, and therefore likely originate at the inner BLR or within.
+1. Compared to archival observations from 2019, the soft X-ray flux dropped by a factor of ~ 10 .
+This variability suggests the presence of a partially covering, ionized obscurer.

-- The photoionization solution for the narrow and broad absorption UV lines is most self-consistently explained if the ionizing SED is obscured.
-This is supported by the fact that the narrow absorption lines correlate better with a continuum that is obscured by the broad absorption component. - Disk continuum lags: The UV/optical continuum lags (on the order of days) are consistent with a centrally illuminated Shakura-Sunyaev thin accretion disk, which may suggest that the absorber may be beyond the inner accretion disk. - Optical broad line region lags: The H $\beta$ emission line lags the optical continuum by 23 days, similar to previous H $\beta$ reverberation mapping campaigns of this source. - UV broad line region lags: The first 55 days of the campaign showed little correlation between the UV continuum and UV broad lines like $Ly\alpha$ and C IV but from the next 42 days (as the obscuration appears to decrease), we measure UV BLR lags of 2-3 days.
+- 2. The UV continuum did not drop relative to archival observations, but the HST spectra revealed new blue-shifted absorption lines. - 3.
+Analysis of the narrow N V doublet and the broad O VI doublet reveals that the broad and narrow absorbers cover only the continuum emission, and therefore likely originate at the inner BLR or within. - 4.
+The photoionization solution for the narrow and broad absorption UV lines is most self-consistently explained if the ionizing SED is obscured.
+This is supported by the fact that the narrow absorption lines correlate better with a continuum that is obscured by the broad absorption component. - 5.
+Disk continuum lags: the UV/optical continuum lags (on the order of days) are consistent with a centrally illuminated Shakura-Sunyaev thin accretion disk, which may suggest that the absorber may be beyond the inner accretion disk. - 6.
+Optical broad-line region lags: the H β emission-line lags the optical continuum by 23 days, similar to previous H β reverberation mapping campaigns of this source. - 7.
+UV broad-line region lags: the first 55 days of the campaign showed little correlation between the UV continuum and UV broad lines like Ly α and C iv, but from the next 42 days (as the obscuration appears to decrease), we measure UV BLR lags of 2-3 days.

 We continue to monitor Mrk 817 across the electromagnetic spectrum.
-At the time of writing, the X-ray flux is increasing and the broad UV absorption lines are decreasing in equivalent width, perhaps suggesting that we are entering a new, unobscured phase of the campaign.
+At the time of writing, the X-ray flux is increasing and the broad UV absorption lines are decreasing in EW, perhaps suggesting that we are entering a new, unobscured phase of the campaign.